 The year I spent in Tanzania was the best year of my life up to that point, and it was during this time that I decided that I wanted to travel as much of the world as possible.
 I met other people, of all ages, who were teaching out there, and realised that travelling around the world teaching English was a viable way to spend your life.
 Luckily I managed to take one month in Tanzania travelling around the country, before I had to return home to England.
 I travelled with a friend I met in Zanzibar who was also doing charity work, we spent the month exploring Tanzania, travelling over two of the largest lakes in Africa.
 Before I headed back to Zanzibar I went back to northern Tanzania to climb Kilimanjaro, the tallest mountain in Africa.

-The following year I took another trip to practice for the big journey, this time with my dad, we both took our bikes.
+The following year I took another trip to practice for the big journey, this time with my dad, we both took our motorbikes.
 This time the route was around Ireland, we drove through Wales and took the ferry across to Dublin, then travelled around, staying in B&Bs.
 My family originally came from Ireland, so I had always wondered what the country was actually like, I am glad I took the opportunity to see it before I left the UK.

 In July 2011 I finally started my big trip, setting off from Sheffield, visiting a friend in London, before taking a ferry to mainland Europe.
 I drove through France and headed north through Belgium into Holland, then headed east through Germany, Czech Republic, Poland, Slovakia, Austria, Hungary Romania and Bulgaria.
 It was at this point I planned to visit Turkey, but I was missing some of the necessary documentation, due to a robbery in Holland.
 Instead of visiting Turkey I headed west through Greece, Italy, Switzerland, France, Andorra Spain and Portugal.
 The end of my Europe trip took me back into Spain, to take the ferry to Morocco.

-In December 2011 I start the second stage of my journey, heading south into a new continent, Africa.
+In December 2011 I started the second stage of my journey, heading south into a new continent, Africa.
 I drove from Morocco to Ghana through Western Sahara, Mauritania, Mali, Burkina Faso, Benin and Togo.
 From Ghana I grouped together with some other over-landers and we shipped out bikes from Ghana to Namibia.
 We flew down to meet the bikes and then I travelled to Zanzibar through Botswana, Zambia, Malawi and Tanzania.
 I stayed in Zanzibar for four months doing some charity work then headed towards South Africa through Malawi and Mozambique, ready to leave Africa and move on to the next section of this trip, Australia.

 In February 2013 I arrived in Perth, Australia.
 I arrived with almost no money so I had to find a job and work in Perth for 5 months before travelling up the west coast to Darwin, down through Alice Springs to see Uluru, through Adelaide, around Tasmania to Melbourne.
 This is where I stayed for a while to get all my gear prepared for my trip through Asia.

+I am currently travelling through South America and will be updating my website, blog and vlogs as I go.
 My plan is to travel for as long as I can, visiting as many places, meeting as many people, and experiencing as many different cultures as I can.
 Ideally I would like to be able to sell my photographs and stories about my travels.
 This site is my way of documenting and sharing my experiences of the places I travel through, I hope you enjoy reading it.